Home High Level Design V

 Algorithmic Considerations

-• “contraction hierarchies” - we perform two optimizations to reduce the complexity when performing dijkstra’s algorithm
+• “contraction hierarchies” - it helps perform two optimizations when performing dijkstra’s algorithm

 • optimization 1 - if an edge connecting a to b adds no value, as we can be certain that people never use it, we simply remove it from the graph